 Eglantine Castle may well be one of the first Italian Villastyle houses built in the Boonslick.
 The whole house sat on a raised basement punctuated by windows, which gave the visual impression that the house was three stories high.
 The center of the mansion was dominated by the large square tower fronted by a one-story projecting bay window.
 It rose three stories and was capped by a straight-sided mansard roof with small oculus windows set into the center of the sloping roofs on the three sides not obstructed by a chimney.
 On either side of the tower were wings that intersected at a right angle.
 The wing to the left of the tower projected forward while the wing on the other side was set back from the tower and at a right angle.
 On the second story of this wing, wrapping around two sides, was a cantilevered balcony decorated by an ornate iron railing.
 Another large wing with twostory bay windows on opposite sides extended rearward from the house.
-The second-story windows of Eglantine Castle, with the exception of those in the tower, were smaller than the tall, slender windows of the first story.
+The second-story windows of Eglantine Castle, with the the house does not present the ceremonial grandeur of Glen Eden, at least as depicted in the atlas.
+If the family living in Eglantine Castle wanted to relax outdoors, lawn furniture would have to be set up on the grass.